Hiding your identity in this digital world is quite tricky, as you often leave behind several digital footprints.

 Using lossless VPNs to connect to your Bitcoin client is another away to improve the privacy of your Bitcoin transactions.
 But in this case, you have to trust the VPN service provider not to log your activities.

-Here are few popular Non-USA based Logless VPN Service Providers:
+Here are a few popular Non-USA based Logless VPN Service Providers:

-In another post, I will list out the best VPNs for Bitcoin, so keep an eye on CoinSutra.
+Check my detailed list of Best VPN for no logs.
 Just one thumb rule, Avoid USA/UK based VPN Services due to strict surveillance law.

 Most of the popular Bitcoin wallets are HD wallets.
 That means you can generate any number of receiving address & every time you receive bitcoins from anywhere, use a new address.
 This at times also confuses new users, as they wonder why their receiving address has changed.